 An important part of our sales process includes training our customers on how to safely and appropriately use our products.
 If our customers are not properly trained, they may misuse or ineffectively use our products.
 Any improper use of our products may result in unsatisfactory outcomes, negative publicity or lawsuits against us, any of which could harm our reputation and affect future product sales.
 Even if our products are used improperly by customers, we may face reputational damage if our products are associated with negative outcomes or injuries.
 Damage to our reputation could make it more difficult for us to sell our products and enter into new partnerships.
-Accordingly, if our customers fail to safely and appropriately use our products, our reputation may be negatively impacted and we may be unable to achieve our expected sales, growth or profitability.
+Accordingly, if our customers fail to safely and appropriately use our products or if we are unable to train our customers on the safe and appropriate use of our products, our reputation may be negatively impacted and we may be unable to achieve our expected sales, growth or profitability.